telekom/testerra/core-interop/README.md

-# jfennec core-interop
+# core-interop
-jfennec core-interop is an abstraction of the core to provide core module access by interfaces without the need of a direct coupling to the core module.
+core-interop is an abstraction of the core to provide core module access by interfaces without the need of a direct coupling to the core module.
 This module is intended to be used by developers of additional framework modules.